jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

       - The Hypervisor has also already *opened* this folder for you.
 You can drag this folder’s folder alias icon into the Open/Save dialog box in order to set the correct location.
     - ❑ Click the “Create” button

-## Unlock your remote vault but… do NOT start syncing
+## Unlock your remote vault but do NOT start syncing
 - If your remote vault is encrypted, you’ll see a dialog box: “The remote vault ‘my vault’ is currently encrypted.
 Enter your password to unlock.”
 - ❑ Enter the encryption password in the “Encryption password” text field
   - (You can find this password stored in the “Obsidian Sync encryption passwords” 1Password item.)